 All Interests: Rectal Problems, Hemorrhoid Surgery, Colon Cancer, Crohn's Disease, Surgical Procedures, ...
 (Read more)

-Dr. Melanie Ongchin is a general surgery and surgical oncology (cancer surgery) specialist.
-She graduated from UMDNJ-Robert Wood Johnson Medical School and UMDNJ-New Jersey Medical School and then she performed her residency at a hospital affiliated with SUNY, University at Buffalo.
-Her areas of expertise include the following: cancer surgery, gastrointestinal surgery, and stomach cancer.
-Dr. Ongchin is an in-network provider for Coresource, United Healthcare Compass, and POMCO, as well as other insurance carriers.
-She has received professional recognition including the following: Administrative fellow for the Department of Surgical Oncology, University of Pittsburgh; Nominated for the Hilary Sanfey Outstanding Resident Award; and 1 st Place Oral Presentation, University at Buffalo Department of Surgery Research Day.
-Dr. Ongchin is affiliated with Weill Cornell Medicine.
+Dr. Melanie Ongchin is a general surgeon and cancer surgeon.
+Dr. Ongchin's areas of expertise include cancer surgery, gastrointestinal surgery, and stomach cancer.
+She is professionally affiliated with Weill Cornell Medicine.
+She attended medical school at UMDNJ-Robert Wood Johnson Medical School and UMDNJ-New Jersey Medical School.
+Her residency was performed at a hospital affiliated with SUNY, University at Buffalo.
+Dr. Ongchin is an in-network provider for several insurance carriers, including Coresource, United Healthcare Compass, and POMCO.
+Her distinctions include: Administrative fellow for the Department of Surgical Oncology, University of Pittsburgh; Nominated for the Hilary Sanfey Outstanding Resident Award; and 1 st Place Oral Presentation, University at Buffalo Department of Surgery Research Day.

 Relevant Interests: , stomach cancer, liver cancer, pancreatic cancer